MindBlow07/LuckyOnes/README.md

 1. Start the server in one terminal
 2. Start multiple clients in different terminals to test multi-user functionality
 3. Test thread creation, image sharing, and auto-deletion features

+## Security Considerations

+- This is a demonstration application
+- For production use, additional security measures would be needed
+- Tor integration is basic and would need enhancement for real anonymity
+- Consider additional authentication and authorization mechanisms

+## License

+This project is for educational and demonstration purposes.